KurtWagner/zlinter/README.md

 ```

 If your project is large it may be worth setting optimize to `.ReleaseFast` - keep in mind the first run may be slower as it builds the the modules for the first time with the new optimisation.

+## Supported zig versions

+The plan is to support `master` (mostly because its an important exercise in keeping up to date with whats changing in zig) and the latest previous version.

+Currently, `0.14.x` and `master`.

+This may change once zig hits `1.x`.

 ## Contributing